microsoft/AirSim/docs/px4_multi_vehicle.md

     starting instance 0 in /cygdrive/c/PX4/home/PX4/Firmware/build/px4_sitl_default/instance_0
     starting instance 1 in /cygdrive/c/PX4/home/PX4/Firmware/build/px4_sitl_default/instance_1
     ```
-3. Now edit [AirSim settings](settings.md) file to make sure you have matching TCP port settings for the set number of vehicles and to make sure that both vehicles do not spawn on the same point:
+3. Now edit [AirSim settings](settings.md) file to make sure you have matching TCP port settings for the set number of vehicles and to make sure that both vehicles do not spawn on the same point.

+    For example, these settings would spawn two PX4Multirotors where one of them would try to connect to PX4 SITL at port `4560` and the other at port `4561`.
+It also makes sure the vehicles spawn at `0,1,0` and `0,-1,0` to avoid collision:
     ```json
     {
         "SettingsVersion": 1.2,